Stop making content distribution an afterthought

 First things first:

 Assess if you are putting enough effort into distribution.
-You’ll probably realize you are spending disproportionate amount of time creating content compared to distributing content.
+You’ll probably realize you are spending a disproportionate amount of time creating content compared to distributing content.

 Assess if your distribution strategy is a fit for your content and your audience.
 You’ll probably find you could do a better job aligning content to your distribution channels and audience.